 I finished by browning it with herbs in the oven, but I wouldn’t have needed to to just take the meat!
 I must say I was afraid at first, but my confidence is building and I love my Instant Pot!

 Is There a Downside to Pressure Cooking?

 To be fair and balanced, while there are so many positives on the use of a pressure cooker and the science seems solid, some people still choose not to use one.
 Two concerns are that stainless steel may leach metal with acidic foods and that pressure cooking may increase the glutamine, most particularly in bone broth.

 A genuine Instant Pot inner cooking pot is stainless steel food grade 304 (18/8), with no chemical coating, 3-ply bottom for even heat distribution.
 Having a secondary Instant Pot inner pot (check your size to order) makes it convenient and easy when preparing multiple dishes with your Instant Pot cooker.

 Pressure Cooking: Bottom Line

 Like any method of cooking, pressure cooking does destroy some of the nutrients in food, but it actually preserves more than any other cooking method.

-With newer electric pressure cookers (like the Instant Pot), pressure cooking is a convenient and healthy way to get food on the table for your family more quickly and easily while still preserving the nutrients in your food.
+With newer electric pressure cookers (like the Instant Pot), science is clear that pressure cooking is a healthy way to get food on the table for your family more quickly and easily while still preserving the nutrients in your food.